-Home > States > Health insurance in Rhode Island
+Home > Health Insurance Marketplace > Rhode Island Heath Insurance Marketplace

-This guide is designed to help you understand your Rhode Island health insurance options and the financial assistance that might be available to you and your family in Rhode Island.
+This guide, including the FAQs below, is designed to help you understand your Rhode Island health insurance options and the financial assistance that might be available to you and your family in Rhode Island.

-Rhode Island created its own state-run health insurance exchange – HealthSource RI.
+Rhode Island created its own state-based health insurance exchange – HealthSource RI.
 Rhode Island residents can use this platform to shop for individual and family health insurance offered by two private health insurance carriers.
+Both carriers implemented substantial rate increases for 2026, due in part to the expiration of the federal subsidy enhancements that were in place from 2021 through 2025.
+For 2027, the insurers have proposed a weighted average rate increase of about 20%, before subsidies (details below).

-HealthSource RI is also among the state-run exchanges that offer small group health insurance for small businesses, and Rhode Island’s exchange also allows eligible applicants to enroll in Rhode Island Medicaid.
+HealthSource RI is also among the state-based exchanges that offer small group health insurance for small businesses, and Rhode Island’s exchange also allows eligible applicants to enroll in Rhode Island Medicaid.

 Frequently asked questions about health insurance in Rhode Island